Constantin Virgil Gheorghiu: Life

-The 25th Hour
+The Twenty-Fifth Hour

 Gheorghiu's best-known book depicts the plight of a naive Romanian young farmhand, Johann Moritz, under German, Soviet and American occupation of Central Europe.
 Johann is sent to a labor camp by a police captain who covets his wife, Suzanna.
 At first, he is tagged as "Jacob Moritz", a Jew.
 Then, he and fellow Jewish prisoners escape to Hungary, where he is interned as a citizen of an enemy country.
 The Hungarian government sends its foreign residents as Hungarian "voluntary workers to Nazi Germany".
 Later, "Moritz János" is "rescued" by a Nazi officer who determines he is a perfect Aryan specimen, and forces him into service in the Waffen SS as a model for German propaganda.
-Imprisoned after the war, he is severely beaten by his Russian captors, then put on trial by Allied forces because of his work for the Nazis.
-Meanwhile, Traian, son of the priest Koruga who employed Moritz in their Romanian village, is a famous novelist and minor diplomat whose first internment comes when he is picked up as an enemy alien by the Yugoslavs.
+Imprisoned after the war, he is beaten severely by his Russian captors, then tried by Allied forces because of his work for the Nazis.
+Meanwhile, Traian, son of the priest Koruga who employed Moritz in their Romanian village, is a famous novelist and minor diplomat whose first internment comes when he is arrested as an enemy alien by the Yugoslavs.
 Once imprisoned, the two heroes begin an odyssey of torture and despair.

 Traian Koruga is deeply unsettled because what he sees as the machinism and inhumanity of the "Western technical society", where individuals are treated as members of a category.
 Meanwhile, Koruga is writing a book, "The 25th Hour", about Johann Moritz and the ordeal awaiting mankind.
 In the end, Traian takes his own life in an American-Polish concentration camp, while Johann is forced by the Americans to choose between either enlisting in the army, just as World War III is about to start, or to be interned in a camp (as well as his family) as a citizen from an enemy country.

 The book was published in French translation in 1949 and was not published in Romania until 1991 (first time published in Romania by Editura Omegapres, Bucharest, 1991).

-In 1967, Carlo Ponti produced a film based on Gheorghiu's book.
+In 1967, Carlo Ponti produced a movie based on Gheorghiu's book.
 The movie was directed by Henri Verneuil, with Anthony Quinn as Johann, Virna Lisi as Suzanna, and Serge Reggiani as Traian.